 This freed up our content team to work on more time-sensitive pieces in April based on the specific needs outlined by our prospects and customers.
 For us, this looked like remote working advice and best practices for using video in the sales process, enabling Hollie to reach out to the database with timely, relevant content we knew they’d find valuable.

-If you’d like to see us write on a certain topic or answer a specific question, let us know — our content calendar is yours.
+If you’d like to see us write on a certain topic or answer a specific question, let us know.

 Your marketing goals, suddenly so heavy?
 Forget about those for the moment.
 Unprecedented market disruption will make any kind of SMART goal forecasting unreliable.
 Instead, your first port of call is to find out how your customers have been affected.